morian/aio-ld2410/docs/start/tutorial.rst

    :class: note

-   If you forget to restart, a call to :meth:`LD2410.get_distance_resolution` will return value you just configured and not the value currently applied.
+   If you forget to restart, a call to :meth:`LD2410.get_distance_resolution` will return the value you just configured and not the value currently applied.

 .. literalinclude:: ../../examples/write_distance_configuration.py
    :caption: examples/write_distance_configuration.py